RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step2.md

 })
 </pre>

-The function hello now leverages the existing Node module *existingNodeApp* for the hard work this function is doing when invoked.
+The function *hello* now leverages the existing Node module *existingNodeApp* for the hard work this function is doing when invoked.

 Deploy the Function Hello locally, into the app that was just created `fn -v deploy --app hello-app --local `{{execute}}

 Now to invoke the function:
-`curl --data '{"name":"Bob"}' -H "Content-Type: text/plain" -X POST http://localhost:8080/t/hello-app/hello`{{execute}}
+`echo -n '{"name":"Your Own Name"}' | fn invoke hello-app hello --content-type application/json`{{execute}}

 In the response, you will see the product of the *existingNodeApp*.
+The Fn function *hello* is now completely implemented by *existingNodeApp*.
+In this case this application is wafer thin, but in real life this can be a sizable Node application that uses scores of NPM modules.
+This application can be developed and tested in its own right, outside the context of the Fn framework.
+You have now seen how easy it is to wrap the application in/as a Function.

 ## Logging locally for Debugging